-Numbers refer to approximate number of sites in Greater Lincolnshire and its adjacent sea.3 See Appendix 1 for a list of SSSIs.
-The administration of the Local Sites system in Greater Lincolnshire - Local Geological Sites (LGSs) and Regionally Important Geological Sites (RIGS) - is coordinated by the GLNP for local authorities.
-The guidelines for site selection were developed and approved by the GLNP in accordance with the 2006 Defra guidance4.
+Numbers refer to approximate number of sites in Greater Lincolnshire and its adjacent sea.

+\ See Appendix 1 for a list of Site of Special Scientific Interest (SSSIs).

+\\ The administration of the Local Sites system in Greater Lincolnshire - Local Geological Sites (LGSs) and Regionally Important Geological Sites (RIGS) - is coordinated by the GLNP for local authorities.
+The guidelines for site selection were developed and approved by the GLNP in accordance with the 2006 Defra guidance.

 The development of this system has taken many decades.
 Nationally the first serious attempts to identify important sites were undertaken between 1977 and 1990 with the Geological Conservation Review.
-This review highlights sites of stratigraphic significance in the record of British geological history and guided the designation of SSSIs.
+This review highlights sites of stratigraphic significance in the record of British geological history and guided the designation of Site of Special Scientific Interest (SSSIs).
 SSSI designation represents the strongest (and only) statutory protection for geological features in the UK.